Peonies are some of our favourite blooms, and we're so happy they're finally back in season!

 - Trim the stems at a 45° angle.

-3. Remove leaves on stems that fall below the waterline.
+- Remove any leaves on the stems that fall below the waterline.

-4. Put flowers in a clean vase with lukewarm water and add the flower food provided
+- Put your peonies in a clean vase with lukewarm water and add the flower food included with your bouquet.

-5. Display your peonies in an area away from drafts, heat, direct sunshine or fresh fruit
+- Display your peonies in an area away from drafts, heat, direct sunshine or fresh fruit.

 - Ensure the vase remains clean and change the water every few days.

 Would you like to shop our beautiful range of peonies?
 You're sure to find the perfect bunch to suit your home or recipient.
 Click here to view our range!